ccao-data/actions/README.md

 be configured to require approval before running.
 This is handy for intensive jobs that don't need to be run on every commit during development.

+An optional cleanup step will run on the `pull_request.closed` event if the calling workflow is configured to run on that event as well.
+This step will delete all AWS resources provisioned by Terraform.
+No other steps will run on `pul_request.closed`.

+The workflow is composed of three jobs:

+* `build`: Always runs, except on the `pull_request.closed` event.
+Builds a Docker image and pushes it to GHCR.
+* `run`: Runs after `build` when the `deploy` environment is approved.
+Does not run on `push` or `pull_request.closed` events.
+Provisions a Batch compute environment, job queue, and job definition using the image built in the `build` step using Terraform, and then kicks off a job using that job definition.
+Waits for the job to complete before exiting.
+* `cleanup`: Deletes all AWS resources created by the workflow.
+Only runs on the `pull_request.closed` event, in which case neither `build` nor `run` will run.

 #### Requirements

 * A Dockerfile must be defined in the root of the repo whose workflow is calling `build-and-run-batch-job`.
 * A `deploy` environment must be configured in the calling repo.
 This environment can be used to gate the `run` job behind approval.
+* If you would like the `cleanup` step to run, the calling workflow must be configured to run on the `pull_request.closed` event.
+* Various AWS VPC and IAM resources that are used across jobs are assumed to already exist.
+These resources are defined as `data` entities in the Terraform config for the workflow.
+In the future we could factor this out to make these resource IDs configurable, but for now they are hardcoded to point to the corresponding resources in the CCAO Data AWS organization.
+See the [Terraform config](./github/workflows/build-and-run-batch-job-terraform/main.tf) for details.
 * The calling workflow must grant the following permissions to the job that calls this workflow:
     * `contents: read`